AionSystem/AION-SCAFFOLDING/README.md

 ## License

 AION Scaffold is released under the MIT License — unrestricted use for all contexts.
+Free forever.
+No tracking.

 | User Type | Status |
 |-----------|--------|